philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ```

 Review the results with the `fastqc` output (`fq_fp1_clmp_fp2/2nd_fastp_report.html`).
 You may have to come back to this step later on in the workshop.
   * Has the amount of duplication changed?
+Why do you think it is so much lower now than before?
   * Has the GC content changed?
   * What percentage of reads passed the second round of filtering?
+Do you think this is a good percentage?
   * How many reads/library now?
+Why do you think this changed?

 ---